305.09 Determining Qualified Alien Status (FSM)

 - who is no longer living in the same household as the abuser; and

-Also see section 305.21, Documentation of BCIS Status.
+Also see section 305.21, Documentation of USCIS Status.

-All other non-citizens, unless otherwise specified, are ineligible for Food Stamp benefits regardless of date of entry into the U.S. or U.S. Citizenship and Immigration Services (USCIS) status.
+All other non-citizens, unless otherwise specified, are ineligible for Food Stamp benefits regardless of date of entry into the U.S. or U.S. Citizenship and Immigration Services (USCIS) Bureau of Citizenship and Immigration Services (BCIS) status.